Madrid Weekend Break Information

 Madrid Weekend Break For Couples

 Couples will enjoy an evening at the beautiful Royal Theatre (Teatro Real).
 Every week the theatre shows both opera and ballet.
-Huge stars have performed here, including Plácido Domingo.
+Big star names have performed here, including Plácido Domingo.
 The theatre is in the centre of Madrid. metroMetro: Opera (Red Line, L2) plus 2 minutes walk to the Plaza de Oriente.

 For more information you can call the Teatro Real on Tel: +34 91 516 0660, or you can reach the ticket office on Tel: +34 90 224 4848.